-encourage pluridisciplinarity and diversity nationalities, emphasis is placed on the value of diversified career paths in areas of expertise (marketing, research and development, etc.), and on equal opportunities for local profiles.
+To encourage pluridisciplinarity and diversity of nationalities, emphasis is placed on the value of diversified career paths in areas of expertise (marketing, research and development, etc.), and on equal opportunities for local profiles.
 With regard to generation diversity, Saint-Gobain ensures a balance in the age composition of employees, making room for younger and older employees.
-There is a particular focus on workplace inclusion pathways for vouna people.
+There is a particular focus on workplace inclusion pathways for young people.
 Generally, greater diversity requires a more inclusive recruitment process.
-To encourage these practices, the discriminer" sans (Recruit discrimination) e-learning module has been circulated to human resources teams on a mandatory basis and distributed to Saint-Gobain managers in France since 2018.
+To encourage these practices, the "Recruter sans discriminer" (Recruit without discrimination) e-learning module has been circulated to human resources teams on a mandatory basis and distributed to Saint-Gobain managers in France since 2018.
 This training informs about the legal framework and good practices to be applied during the recruitment process.